GradesK to 12

 Grades2 to 12

 In the ClassroomNon-fiction reading and background knowledge have found a new emphasis with The Common Core State Standards.
 It is more important now than ever to help connect students with quality, non-fiction reading and viewing material.
 Find great news resources and videos of the week to create assignments for your class at DOGOnews.
 You may want to create a class page and load several news articles.
 Have students choose from the articles, and email it to themselves.
 Have students print out the article and complete a "close reading" of the article by annotating it.
 Then have students who chose the same article get together in groups to discuss their reactions about the article, create a summary together, and create four or five open-ended questions about the article.
 Lastly, create groups of four, with each student having a different article, and have them present their article to the others in the group and ask them their open-ended questions to trigger a discussion.
 Create a class magazine from the articles.
 Or better yet, have students create a multimedia presentation using UtellStory, reviewed here.
-This site allows users to narrate a picture.
+This site allows you to narrate a picture.
 Challenge students to find a photo (legally permitted to be reproduced), and then narrate the photo as if it is a news report.
 Strengthen reading comprehension by having an 'article du jour' on your interactive whiteboard or projector as students arrive.
 Link this site on your homepage.

 Grades3 to 10